-Art Intercepts is more than a dance blog.
-It is a platform that creates opportunities to engage Chicago’s dance community and its audiences in discussion and research to better the field.
+Art Intercepts is a platform that creates opportunities to engage live performance and its audiences in discussion and research to better the field.

 How this began…